liegeandlief/whitelodge/README.md

 [![npm](https://img.shields.io/npm/v/whitelodge.svg)](https://www.npmjs.com/package/whitelodge) [![Build Status](https://travis-ci.org/liegeandlief/whitelodge.svg?branch=master)](https://travis-ci.org/liegeandlief/whitelodge) [![Known Vulnerabilities](https://snyk.io/test/github/liegeandlief/whitelodge/badge.svg)](https://snyk.io/test/github/liegeandlief/whitelodge)

-**whitelodge** is a small library which makes managing state in React applications easy.
-It takes cues from other libraries such as Redux and MobX but endeavours to be simpler to understand and to use.
+**whitelodge** is a small library which makes state management in React applications easy.
+It takes cues from other state management libraries such as Redux and MobX but endeavours to be simpler to understand and to use.

 ## What does whitelodge do?